regina-normal/aux/packaging/docker/rolling/README.txt

 Build freshly-updated rolling releases from older snapshot versions.

+The rolling/* images should be rebuilt regularly, whereas the base snapshot/* images can happily remain fixed.

 For debian bullseye:
   - Run as root, from ../bab/:
       ./mkimage.sh -t snapshot/debian:bullseye debootstrap \